urbit/urbit/Spec/JET_NOTES.md

 	These are used for calling into nock from C.

-		(XX: Would it be possible to stop doing this?
-It's gross.)
+		XX Would it be possible to stop doing this?
+It's gross.

 All the information in the %fast hint goes to `u3j_mine()`, which registers the battery in cold state (`das` in `jed` in `u3R`), then warm